Quantum resistant network encryption

 “Governments and businesses around the world use today’s conventional encryption to protect sensitive data such as private citizen information, intellectual property, government, defence and business secrets and access to critical national infrastructure control systems.
 Today, they can have the added security of quantum resistant network data encryption capability to ensure they remain secure in the future.”

 The Senetas quantum resistant encryption network security solution supports all of the quantum encryption algorithms selected as finalists by the US National Institute of Standards and Technology (NIST) prior to their expected standardisation as soon as 2022.
 The Senetas solution also supports the latest European Telecommunication Standards Institute (ETSI) standards for quantum key distribution – an important and emerging security capability that has applications in 5G networks.

-Future proofing encryption solutions today requires a hybrid of conventional cryptography and quantum resistant encryption techniques.
+Future proofing encryption solutions today requires a embedded of conventional cryptography and quantum resistant encryption techniques.
 Senetas’ quantum resistant encryption will be available to existing customers on their current platforms.
 The availability of quantum resistant capabilities in a commercial product today, marrying both conventional and quantum security in a single solution, allows Senetas customers to start their transition to a quantum-resistant future.